 The largest tear in the Earth's crust seen in decades, if not centuries, could carve out a new ocean in Africa, according to satellite data.
 Geologists say a crack that opened up last year may eventually reach the Red Sea, isolating much of Ethiopia and Eritrea from the rest of Africa.
 The 60km-long rift was initially sparked by an earthquake in September.
 Follow-up observations reported in the journal Nature suggest the split is growing at an unprecedented rate.

-Scientists: Earthquakes causing Red Sea to part MSNBC - July 19, 2006
+Scientists: Earthquakes causing Red Sea to part NBC - July 19, 2006

 Arabian tectonic plate and African plate are moving away from each other

 Exodus From Drying Sahara Gave Rise to Pharaohs, Study Says National Geographic - July 20, 2006

 Sahara Desert Was Once Lush and Populated -- The pharaohs of ancient Egypt owed their existence to prehistoric climate change in the eastern Sahara, according to an exhaustive study of archaeological data that bolsters this theory.
 Starting at about 8500 B.C., researchers say, broad swaths of what are now Egypt, Chad, Libya, and Sudan experienced a "sudden onset of humid conditions."